JudeWillmer/Microsoft-365-Administration-Lab/06 - Troubleshooting/README.md

 ## Outcome

-I successfully identified the Windows Search indexing configuration and verified the process for rebuilding the Outlook search index.
-This troubleshooting method is commonly performed when Outlook search returns incomplete results or fails to locate emails correctly.
+I successfully identified the **Windows Search indexing configuration** and verified the process for **rebuilding the Outlook search index**.
+This **troubleshooting method** is commonly performed when **Outlook search** returns incomplete results or fails to locate emails correctly.

 ---